We love to talk about what's going on in the graphic design world. Check out some of our older posts on The Blog Archive.

 Putting Together an Effective Portfolio

-Save perhaps his personality, the freelance graphic designer's portfolio is, undoubtedly, the most valuable asset in his professional life.
-I have written elsewhere that the portfolio is the freelancer's shop window, an intimate glimpse into his or her being for all who view it.
+Save perhaps their personality, the freelance graphic designer's portfolio is, undoubtedly, the most valuable asset in their professional life.
+The portfolio is the freelancer's shop window — an intimate glimpse into their being for all who view it.

 Read the Article